hoantv/CarSimulatorFirmware/README.md

 <pre>
 1. Brief description of the issue
-2. What firmware and UI version are you using?
+2. Which firmware and UI version are you using?
 3. Windows version?
 4. Which feature is broken?
 5. Does it occur frequently?
 (Rarely, sometimes, always, etc.)